amirafroozeh1/coffee-break-cli/README.md

 Contributions are welcome!
 Feel free to open issues or submit pull requests.

+### Ideas for Contributions
+- Add support for Linux notifications
+- Integrate with productivity tracking tools
+- Add customizable break messages
+- Support for different types of breaks (short/long)
+- Integration with local LLMs for the `explain` command

 ## 🙏 Acknowledgments

 Made with ☕ and ❤️

+Special thanks to the Rust community for the amazing tools and libraries.

 ---